axisgroup/design-process/FAQ/Readme.md

+# Frequently Asked Questions

-## What are the differences between the following methods:
+## 1. What are the differences between the following methods:
 * User Story
 * Use Case
 * User Scenario